AI video tutorial maker for instant training videos

 Create complete tutorial videos in four clear steps, from content to learner-ready assets.

 Provide slides, screen recordings, a document, or a short script.
-HeyGen analyses the structure and extracts key points to build a lesson outline.
+HeyGen analyzes the structure and extracts key points to build a lesson outline.

 Select a presenter type, voice model, duration, and visual theme.
 Apply your brand kit so every video uses the correct fonts, colours, and overlays.